kyma-project/busola/docs/extensibility/form-widgets.md

 - **required** - a boolean which specifies if a field is required.
 The default value is taken from CRD; if it doesn't exist in the CRD, then it defaults to `false`.

-### ResourceRefs
+### ResourceRef

-ResourceRefs widgets render the lists of dropdowns to select the associated resources' names and Namespaces.
-The corresponding specification object must be an array of objects `{name: 'foo', namespace: 'bar'}`.
+ResourceRef widgets render two dropdowns to select the associated resources' names and Namespaces.
+The corresponding specification object is of the form `{name: 'foo', namespace: 'bar'}`.
+If this widget is provided with children, they are rendered as usual.

 #### Widget-specific parameters